-A mixture of this kind will stay green all year round and is drought tolerant.
+A 100% fescue mixture will stay green all year round and is drought tolerant.
 However their most attractive feature is the delicate leaves the mixture produces to give a superior stripy and neat lawn.

 Caring for a fine leafed lawn